 In South Africa, French Language Day is observed in various ways from academic institutions to cultural centres.
 Activities range from French language and culture workshops, educational seminars, cooking classes featuring French cuisine, to film screenings and book festivals spotlighting francophone literature.
 These observances stand as evidence of the growing visibility and appeal of French language and culture in South Africa.
 Although French Language Day is marked internationally on March 20th each year, the events in South Africa may vary to accommodate specific local schedules and academic calendars.

-Facts about French Language Day
+Top 10 Facts for 2026 French Language Day in South Africa

 In the News and Trending in South Africa for French Language Day